Deep neural networks for solving large linear systems arising from high-dimensional problems: NN-based Method

-However, it is sometimes unavailable to add up all $N^d$ terms in \eqref{07} due to the limit of computational resources.
-So in practice, one can use stochastic gradient descent by selecting a small training subset among all terms in every iteration.
-More precisely, $\theta$ is updated by
+However, it is sometimes undesirable to use all $N^d$ terms in \eqref{07} due to computational expense.
+So in practice, one can use mini-batch gradient descent by selecting a small batch of all terms for training.
+More precisely, in every iteration, a small subset $\mathcal{S}$ is selected from $\{1,\dots,\widetilde{M}\}$ according to some principles (i.e. random sampling), and $\theta$ is then updated by